Guin-Kiwi/EasyPass/README.md

 > 🚧 In this section, document how your project fulfills each criterion.
 ---
 The application interacts with the user via the console.
 Users can:

+- Login to their account
+- Generate a password
-- Define password requirements, check or Generate password
+ 		- Define password requirements
+- Check a password
+ 		- Judge password strength
 - Manage User Specific account passwords
+ 		- Check passwords
+ 		- Change passwords
-- Regenerate a new password, Copy the password
+  		- Generate a new password

 ---